 A. Miss Teen, Miss, and Mrs Commonwealth will each become a representative of, and an ambassador for, MCPL for one year.
-In addition to their respective roles below, each queen is required to:
+In addition to their respective roles below, queens are required to:

-i. carry out five or more personal appearances at charitable events organised by other organisations;
+i. carry out five or more personal appearances at charitable events organized by other organizations;

-ii. set up at least two personal charity fund-raising pages at http://www.JustGiving.com, one to raise money for the Great Ormond Street Hospital Children’s Charity and the other to raise money for any other charitable organisation; and either
+ii.
+Set up at least two personal charity fund-raising pages at http://www.JustGiving.com, one to raise money for the Great Ormond Street Hospital Children’s Charity and the other to raise money for any other charitable organization; and either

-iii. organise a charitable event to raise money for any registered and reputable charitable organisation or project, or
+iii.
+Organize a charitable event to raise money for any registered and reputable charitable organization or project, or

 iv. set up an essential and perpetual charitable community project anywhere in the local or wider community.